daniellimws/daniellimws.github.io/_ctfs/defcon-quals-19/gloryhost/index.md

 This is a big deal, because the next time we were to load memory from `array1[x]`, it is already in the cache, so it will take a way shorter time, exposing a side-channel attack opportunity with an out-of-bounds read.

-But we are not interested in the time taken to load values in `array1`, so what's the use?
+But we are not interested in the time taken to load values, so what's the use?
 Now extend the example code to the following,

 ```c
 if (x < array1_size)